A Weighted State Redistribution Algorithm for Embedded Boundary Grids: Preliminaries

 where $\widehat \sigma$ is the gradient obtained with a least squares approach.
 For this step the least squares equations are centered on the weighted neighborhood centroids $(\widehat{x}_{i,j,k},\widehat{y}_{i,j,k},\widehat{z}_{i,j,k})$, not the original cell centroids $(x_{i,j,k},y_{i,j,k},z_{i,j,k})$.

 In each coordinate direction, we compute the maximum distance between the weighted centroids of the neighborhoods in the reconstruction stencil to the weighted centroid of the neighborhood on which the reconstruction is centered.
 When the reconstruction stencil does not include points further than a threshold in any one coordinate direction, we grow the extent of the stencil in that coordinate direction as described in \cite{BG}.
 The threshold distances are defined as $\Delta x/2$, $\Delta y/2$, $\Delta z/2$, in the $x$, $y$, and $z$ directions, respectively.
 For example, if the reconstruction stencil is initially the $3\times 3 \times 3$ block, and the maximum distance in the $x$-direction $\max_{m \ne i} |\widehat{x}_i-\widehat{x}_m|$, for cells $m$ in the reconstruction stencil, is not larger than $\Delta x/2$, then the stencil is increased to $5\times 3 \times 3$.
 We also point out that the $3 \times 3 \times 3$ block may not contain 27 cells as it could contain covered cells that are not included in the stencil.
+If the larger stencil still does not contain not enough cells, a well-conditioned gradient reconstruction is not possible, and we drop to first order.

 We have also experimented with the less restrictive criterion of requiring the difference between the maximum and minimum centroid values in the stencil to be greater than half the mesh width.
 More experience in complicated geometries in three dimensions are necessary to ensure this is sufficiently stable.
 If necessary, a Barth-Jespersen-style limiting is performed in the neighborhood gradient reconstruction step as well.